adeschen/similaRpeak/README.md

-similaRpeak : Metrics to estimate the level of similarity between two ChIP profiles.
+similaRpeak : metrics to estimate the level of similarity between two ChIP profiles.
 =====================

 This package calculates metrics to estimate a level of similarity between two